 For many, busyness is less of a problem and more of a perception.
 According to The Economist, “people in rich countries have more leisure time than they used to.”
 For people living in the United States, we work 12 hours less per week than our parents or grandparents did 40 years ago.

 Busyness is more than a problem of technological advancements and poor time management.
 It’s a long-term problem that can result in significant stress and health problems, and, most importantly of all, busyness can lead you away from pursuing Jesus.
 In the words of Adrian Rogers, “If Satan can’t make you bad, he’ll make you busy.”

-Here are four ways you can confront busyness in your life, and overcome its physical and spiritual effects.
+In scriptures about work, there are four lessons you will discover in confronting busyness in your life, and overcome its physical and spiritual effects.